 - In one of Ouida's most popular books the heroine was always dressed in velvet gowns and always had beside her superb greyhounds who simply gave an additional rendering of the same color.
 It is not so many years since one of New York's most fashionable and best gowned women bought herself a gray velvet gown to match the skin or coat of her greyhound.
 The picturesque effect was undeniable, and the woman's success that year was unprecedented.
 The dachshunds have lately been chosen by young girls who can wear that warm shade of brown to advantage.
 Match the Dog.

 "Give me a piece of material as nearly the color of my dog's coat as possible," has been a request that has been often heard lately, but was treated at first as a very idle and silly fad.
 Like most fads it had something to recommend it.
 Witness the gowns and dogs of to-day.
 If anything prettier could be imagined than these same brown gowns, absolutely unrelieved by any color, and the accompanying deg, it would be difficult to find it.
 The great Danes are all that could be wished for as regards coloring, but the color is just a little trying and has to be relieved by yellow or scarlet or a deeper shade of brown.
-A woman in a gown to match her Dane is most stunning if the color is becoming, but the trouble is it has a tendency to make her look sallow.
+A woman in a gown to mâtch her Dane is most stunning if the color is becoming, but the trouble is it has a tendency to make her look sallow.
 Consequently there are not a great many great Danes seen.
 This is not saying they are not fashionable dogs, but they are not the constant companions of their mistresses that dogs of more favored colors are.

-For the Widows For a widow there is nothing so fashionable to have and, it might be said, to hold, for these small dogs have to be held very often, than the jet black Pomeranians.
+For the Widows

+For a widow there is nothing so fashionable to have and, it might be said, to hold, for these small dogs have to be held very often, than the jet black Pomeranians.
 To be sure the fur, or coat, has more gloss than is generally allowed in deep mourning, but a crape bow or a bow of mourning ribbon remedies all that.
 These little black Pomeranians, though, are not entirely relegated to deep mourning and are carried by women who wear black gowns trimmed with lace and with touches of light blue.
-An exceedingly smart black mousseline de the model for a method of costuming little girls.
-The identical person may be a hoyden with tanned knees and arms at one hour of the day and a prim tot who must not fall over her skirts at another time.
-The close lace cap, short-waisted dress with full skirt, and broad flat collar are distinguishing features of the modern as of the historical Puritan maiden's costume, which is made from some thin cotton, linen or silk stuff.
+An exceedingly smart black mousseline de with turgouise.
+When the polka dotted gowns came in fashion this summer it was at first a little difficult priate, for, after all, there are not so standing, and that seeing suffices her. to find anything that was just appromany dogs to choose from, or, to be very sporty, so many breeds of dogs, but the solution to the difficulty has been easily solved by bringing back into fashion the black and white spotted coach dog, who looks remarkably well with any polka dotted costume.